Skip to main content

 Kim Bum (who was the son in Daring Sisters!) and Ryu Hye-young are fantastic!

-Joon-hwi is very cleverly layered and very clever, expertly delivered by Kim Bum.
+Joon-hwi is very cleverly layered and very cleverly, expertly delivered by Kim Bum.
 Sol A is so smart and likeable, and of course Joon-hwi likes her!
 Just look at how he looks at her!
 I hope I get to see Hye-young in another role – she’s so cute!

 Sol B is well played by Lee Soo-kyung but having them both named Kang Sol didn’t seem to serve much purpose.
 The other friends are great, too, with each character’s personality and motivations clearly differentiated.
 Seung-jae (played by Hyun Woo) is a bit of a wasted character, though.
 His cheating did very little for the plot, so they should have done something better for Yang’s alibi.
 However, I like how he is part of the spectrum of people grappling with the law.
 Sadly, the best he could do was to write those little notes to admit his guilt and set things right.
 That is still better than Sol B, who cannot make herself do what she knows she should.
 In contrast, Ji-ho (played by Lee David) is almost heroic in his fight for justice for his late father, while Ye-seul (played by Go Yoon-jung) becomes heroine of the show!